-What worries me the most is the fact that popcorn is a snack that children love eating, loads of it sometimes, and many parents are choosing to give them all those microwaveable ones, when this can be homemade in literally a flash.
+Popcorn is a snack that children love eating, loads of it sometimes, and why choosing to give them all those microwaveable ones, when this can be homemade in literally a flash.

 I’m going to give you a few tips, so hopefully, you will put them to good use and never buy ready-made or microwaveable popcorn again.